Justice for All

 No More War

 Young people are tired of being used as pawns in the endless and senseless wars of the military-industrial complex.
-Peace and diplomacy should always be the top priority of U.S. foreign policy, and war should be the very last option on the list.
+Peace and diplomacy should always be the top priority of US foreign policy, and war should always be the very last option on the list.
 No one benefits from war, except the military contractors who profit from it, but we all benefit from peace and cooperation.
-If we want to tackle global problems like climate change, we need to have global cooperation in order to avoid impending disasters.
+If we want to tackle global problems like climate change, we need to have global cooperation to avoid impending disaster.
+Russia’s unjustified invasion of Ukraine has derailed these efforts significantly, and the United States must work towards a diplomatic solution that limits the bloodshed and protects the sovereignty of Ukraine.

 Ending the War on Drugs

 Gen Z knows better than to continue to fall for a decades-long failed War on Drugs that disproportionately incarcerates Black and Brown Americans.
-In contrast, we now know that many of the drugs for which people have been imprisoned, like marijuana, can be beneficial for both medicinal and recreational use.
+In contrast, we now know that many of the drugs for which people have been imprisoned, like marijuana, are beneficial for medicinal and recreational use.
 93% of college students believe that marijuana should be legal at least for medical use, and 68% believe it should be legal for recreational use as well.
-In addition, adult drug use should not be considered a crime the same way cigarette smoking and drinking alcohol are not considered a crime.
-The problem with all of these substances is addiction, and addiction needs to be treated as a medical issue, not a criminal justice issue.
+In addition, adult drug use should not be considered a crime the same way cigarette smoking and drinking alcohol are not a crime.
+We need to be treating substance use disorder as a medical condition rather than a criminal justice issue.
 For those who are already victims of this immoral policy, we need to clear their records and let them have their lives back.

 Implement a Restorative Justice System

-Gen Z knows better than to continue to fall for a decades-long failed War on Drugs that disproportionately affects people of color.
 We need to fundamentally reevaluate the justice system.
 The goal of prison should not be to dehumanize and ruin the lives of all incarcerated people.
-Someday, many of these people are going to be released from prison and we need to ensure that all incarcerated people are ready to reenter society in a productive way.
+Someday, many of these people are going to be released from prison and we need to ensure that all incarcerated people are ready to reenter society productively.
 Recidivism rates in the United States are far too high and we must combat that with a new vision for incarceration.
-Other countries around the world have implemented restorative justice systems where inmates are treated like humans, and the punishment is solely that they are cut off from the outside world.
+Other countries around the world have implemented restorative justice systems where inmates are treated like humans and the punishment is solely that they are cut off from the outside world.
 A system like this would allow us to rehabilitate inmates, decrease recidivism, and help them improve their lives when they are released.

 Abolish Cash Bail

 If the “justice” system has policies or laws in place that have a monetary value tied to them, then those policies only apply to low-income people.
 No one should have to remain in prison for the duration of their case just because they do not have the financial means to pay their bail.
-Cash bail only harms low-income Americans and we need equal justice.
+Cash bail only applies to low-income people and we need equal justice.

 Ending Private Prisons